-5.2.4 Echo (StudioDelay)
+6.2.4 Echo

-StudioDelay is a multi-tap delay effect.
-Multi-tap means that you can add several delays (up to eight of them in StudioDelay) with arbitrary delay times and gains.
-StudioDelay offers two different timing modes, the BPM (Beats per minute) mode or the milliseconds mode.
+The echo effect is a multi-tap delay effect.
+Multi-tap means that you can add several delays (up to eight) with arbitrary delay times and gains.
+Two different timing modes are offered, the BPM (Beats per minute) mode or the milliseconds mode.
 In the BPM mode, the time delay of each tap is specified in beats.